-Self-regulation was measured by a set of 4 items adopted from a larger 31-item Self-Regulation Questionnaire (33), which included items such as "I make a plan for the important things that I do".
-Responses were made on a 4-point scale ranging from "Rarely or never" (coded 1) to "Almost always or always" (coded 4), and the mean of item scores comprised the Self-regulation Index.
+Self-regulation was measured by a set of four items adopted from a larger 31-item Self-Regulation Questionnaire [33], which included items such as: 'I make a plan for the important things that I do'.
+Responses were made on a four-point scale ranging from 'rarely or never' (coded 1) to 'almost always or always' (coded 4), and the mean of item scores comprised the Self-regulation Index.
 Cronbach's alpha for the scale was 0.77.

-Conduct problems were measured by 7 items adopted from the Young in Norway Study (34), assessing the frequency of conduct problems such as vandalism, lying, stealing and fighting during the past 12 months.
-Reponses were made on a 4-point scale ranging from "Never" (coded 0) to "5 or more times" (coded 3).
+Conduct problems were measured by seven items adopted from the Young in Norway Study [34], assessing the frequency of conduct problems such as vandalism, lying, stealing and fighting during the past 12 months.
+Reponses were made on a four-point scale ranging from 'never' (coded 0) to 'five or more times' (coded 3).
 The sum of item scores comprised the Conduct Problems Index.

-School connectedness was measured with the 5-item Add Health School Connectedness

-Scale (35).
-Participants responded to each item (e.g. "I am happy to be at this school") using a 5point scale ranging from "Strongly disagree" (coded 1) to "Strongly agree" (coded 5).
+School connectedness was measured with the five-item Add Health School Connectedness Scale [35].
+Participants responded to each item (e.g. 'I am happy to be at this school') using a five-point scale ranging from 'strongly disagree' (coded 1) to 'strongly agree' (coded 5).
 The mean of item scores comprised the School Connectedness Index.
 Cronbach's alpha for the scale was 0.81.